mgechev/angular-seed/tools/README.md

 | `README.md`  | The documentation of the tools section |
 | `utils.ts`   | Exports the utilities provided by the seed barrel file (`/utils/seed.utils.ts`) and the project specific barrel file (`/utils/project.utils.ts`) |

 The subfolders provide further folders to distinguish between files which are provided by the seed (located in the corresponding `seed` folder) and files which can be specific by project (to be located in the corresponding `project` folder).
-This helps you to include updates from the `angular2-seed` without causing conflicts with you personal customisations.
+This helps you to include updates from the `angular-seed` without causing conflicts with you personal customisations.

 ## Configuration